ujjawalmisra/json-ws-test/README.md

 # json-ws-test

-Tes your JSON (response) Web-Services using JSON.
+Test your JSON (response) Web-Services using JSON.

+## Benefits
+* No need to manage ugly curl calls
+* No need to bind to any language (Java, Python etc.) for writing test-cases
+* Test Web-Services in the language of Web-Services -- JSON
+* Simple to understand and use

+## Requirements

+* Python

+Tested on Python (2.7.x).

 ## License

-Copyright (c) 2013-2014 Ujjawal Misra.
-See the LICENSE file for license rights and limitations (MIT).
+Copyright &copy; 2013-2014 Ujjawal Misra.
+See the [LICENSE](./LICENSE.txt) file for license rights and limitations (MIT).

 ## Description